Toucaan/toucaan.docs/drafts/2022-10-15-scaling-content/index.md

 ---

-As mentioned in the previous essay, Toucaan utilizes an intrinsically scaling type system instead of a formulaic one or the one that is limited by container queries.
+Toucaan utilizes an intrinsically scaling type system instead of a formulaic one or the one that is limited by container queries.

 <!--truncate-->